Statistical hypothesis test: Courtroom trial

-The beans in the bag are the population.
-The handful are the sample.
-The null hypothesis is that the sample originated from the population.
-The criterion for rejecting the null-hypothesis is the "obvious" difference in appearance (an informal difference in the mean).
-The interesting result is that consideration of a real population and a real sample produced an imaginary bag.
-The philosopher was considering logic rather than probability.
-To be a real statistical hypothesis test, this example requires the formalities of a probability calculation and a comparison of that probability to a standard.

-A simple generalization of the example considers a mixed bag of beans and a handful that contain either very few or very many white beans.
-The generalization considers both extremes.
-It requires more calculations and more comparisons to arrive at a formal answer, but the core philosophy is unchanged; If the composition of the handful is greatly different from that of the bag, then the sample probably originated from another bag.
-The original example is termed a one-sided or a one-tailed test while the generalization is termed a two-sided or two-tailed test.

-The statement also relies on the inference that the sampling was random.
-If someone had been picking through the bag to find white beans, then it would explain why the handful had so many white beans, and also explain why the number of white beans in the bag was depleted (although the bag is probably intended to be assumed much larger than one's hand).

 Clairvoyant card game

 A person (the subject) is tested for clairvoyance.
 They are shown the back face of a randomly chosen playing card 25 times and asked which of the four suits it belongs to.
 The number of hits, or correct answers, is called X.

 As we try to find evidence of their clairvoyance, for the time being the null hypothesis is that the person is not clairvoyant.
 The alternative is: the person is (more or less) clairvoyant.

 If the null hypothesis is valid, the only thing the test person can do is guess.
 For every card, the probability (relative frequency) of any single suit appearing is 1/4.
 If the alternative is valid, the test subject will predict the suit correctly with probability greater than 1/4.
 We will call the probability of guessing correctly p.
 The hypotheses, then, are: